-On their return, they shall proceed up the centre in double file; and as they approach the two Grand Masters they will open, and the Grand Visitors will approach; when the senior of them will declare the forms settled and agreed on by the Lodge of Reconciliation to be pure and correct.
+The Members of the Lodge of Reconciliation, and distinguished Visitors, on their return, proceeded slowly up the centre in double file; and as they approached the two Grand Masters they opened, and the Grand Visitors advanced; when His Excellency the Grand Master of the First Lodge of the North, audibly pronounced that the forms settled and agreed on by the Lodge of Reconciliation were pure and correct.

-This being declared, the same shall be recognised as the forms to be alone observed and practised in the United Grand Lodge, and all the Lodges dependant thereon, until time shall be no more.
+This being declared, the same was recognised as the forms to be alone observed and practised in the United Grand Lodge, and all the Lodges dependant thereon, until time shall be no more.

-The bein Sible spread open, with the square and compass thereon, shall be laid on the said Ark of the Covenant.
+The boly Bible spread open, with the square and compass thereon, was laid on the Ark of the Covenant, and the two Grand Chaplains approached the same.

-The recognised obligation shall then be pronounced aloud, the whole Fraternity repeating the same; when they will all join hands, and declare-"By this solemn "obligation we vow to abide, and regulations of Ancient Freemasonry now recog-"nised strictly to observe."
-After which an Anthem, to be composed on words from the Psalmist, shall be performed-the whole body standing, and with hands joined.
+The recognized obligation was then pronounced aloud by the Rev. Dr. Hemming, one of the Masters of the Lodge of Reconciliation, the whole Fraternity repeating the same, with joined hands, and declaring-"By this "solemn obligation we vow to abide, and the regulations of Ancient Free-"masonry now recognized strictly to observe."